alexjvr1/Manuscripts/CHP1_Phylo.RADdata.md

 5. Small comment on possible recolonisation routes, and that the same sequences need to be generated for Italian and European samples to resolve this problem.

+## Part 1: Genetic diversity and population structure

+For the first part I will subset the CH RAD dataset to include only the samples for which I have mtDNA data.

+Then I will estimate genetic diversity and population structure based on these samples.